BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ### Learning languages

 I'm a native Portuguese speaker and have been exposed to English since I was a kid.
 Spanish runs in my (part latino) family, so I've dedicated some time to perfect it.
-I can understand German, my writing and speaking is still kind of bad, but I'm working on it!
-I'm also familiar with the very basics of French and Italian and they're next on my language pipeline.
+I can understand German, my writing and speaking is not the best, but I try to keep it sharp when I can!
+I'm also learning Italian and I'm kind of familiar with the very basics of French.

-I currently have a +1800 day Duolingo streak 🔥🦉, but most of my progress comes from reading/listening to native material as well as studying vocabulary with flashcards.
+I currently have a +2000 day Duolingo streak 🔥🦉 (yes, I keep this page updated), but most of my progress comes from watching/reading/listening to native material as well as studying vocabulary with flashcards.

 ### Sports, Fitness and Health